tensorflow/quantum/README.md

 ## Contributing

 We are eager to collaborate with you!
-TensorFlow Quantum is still a very young codebase, if you have ideas for features that you would like added feel free to check out our [Contributor Guidelines](https://github.com/tensorflow/quantum/blob/master/CONTRIBUTING.md) to get started.
+TensorFlow Quantum is still a very young code base, if you have ideas for features that you would like added feel free to check out our [Contributor Guidelines](https://github.com/tensorflow/quantum/blob/master/CONTRIBUTING.md) to get started.